InvoxiPlayGames/mc-queueproxy/README.md

 	- Run `npm install minecraft-protocol` in the "mc-queueproxy" folder.
 3. Configure mc-queueproxy.
     - Rename "config-example.json" to "config.json" and fill in [all values](#config-json-values).
+    - If using whitelist mode, copy whitelist.json from your Minecraft server to the directory of mc-queueproxy.
 4. Configure your Minecraft server.
     - For servers running 1.16 and later, add the following launch arguments to your server start command: `-Dminecraft.api.account.host="https://api.mojang.com" -Dminecraft.api.session.host="http://yourProxyIP:webServicePort" -Dminecraft.api.auth.host="http://yourProxyIP:webServicePort" -Dminecraft.api.services.host="https://api.minecraftservices.com"`, where "yourProxyIP" is the IP of your proxy server accessible via your main game server, and "webServicePort" is the value defined in config.json.
 	- For servers running 1.15.2 or earlier, disable `online-mode` in server.properties and set `targetOnline` in config.json to false.
 This is a poor solution, a better plugin-based solution will be worked on in the future.